You don’t need to sift through grandpa’s stuff in the attic. All the old Louisiana maps you ever wanted are right here, with a tutorial included.

 Take Jacquines Island for example:

 The above screenshot is from the most recent Google Maps satellite imagery, taken sometime in the last year or two.
-Click the picture to enlarge it and zoom in.

 The name is floating over open water, or at least very grassy shallow water.